Meet Our Staff

 PHIL LILIENTHAL, FOUNDER & PRESIDENT

 Philip Lilienthal founded Global Camps Africa in 2004.
 He was a Reston attorney Phillip Lilienthal, who, for 30 years, was the owner and director of Camp Winnebago in Maine.
 Mr. Lilienthal, who joined the Peace Corps following law school, started Ethiopia’s first residential summer camps in 1967 and 1968.
-Phil was with his wife, Lynn, were Peace Corps volunteers in Ethiopia.
-Phil later became an Attorney-Advisor in the Peace Corps General Counsel's office, Regional Director for Mindanao in the Philippines, and Thailand.
-He then moved back to the U.S. to start his law practice and raise a family.
+Phil and his wife, Lynn, were Peace Corps volunteers in Ethiopia.
+Phil later became an Attorney-Advisor in the Peace Corps General Counsel's office, Regional Director for Mindanao in the Philippines, and Deputy Peace Corps Director in Thailand.

 Emily Crowder, Executive Director

 Emily Crowder joined Global Camps Africa (GCA) in 2010 to continue her work supporting children affected by HIV/AIDS in Africa.
 In her role as Executive Director at GCA, she is responsible for organizational and Board development, operational management, and the strategic coordination of fundraising and communications activities.
 Prior to joining GCA, Emily served as the Executive Team Lead at the Elizabeth Glaser Pediatric AIDS Foundation, where she facilitated the organization’s global strategic planning efforts, co-produced a documentary film about the Foundation’s work, and managed the Executive Office of the President and CEO.
 She received her graduate degree in global health policy in 2011.
 Emily serves on a number of Boards of Directors, including Churches for Urban Ministries (Camp Timothy) and Camp Kum-Ba-Yah in Lynchburg, Virginia.